emacs-mcp-server

 cclsp

-MCP server to integrate LLM-based coding agents with Language Server Protocol (LSP) servers for robust symbol resolution and code navigation.
+Integrate LLM-based coding agents with Language Server Protocol (LSP) servers to enable robust code navigation, symbol resolution, and refactoring across various programming languages.